+In the last frame, variables appear left of the equal sign in variable list order.
+Only invented symbols appear right of the equal sign.
+The expression is called a standard general solution.
+The meaning:

-The solution found in the last step is called a standard general solution.
-The meaning is that all solutions of the system of equations can be found by specializing the invented symbols $t_1, t_2, \ldots$ to particular numbers.
-Also implied is that the general solution expression satisfies the system of equations for all possible values of the symbols $t_1, t_2, \ldots$
+Nothing Skipped Each solution of the system of equations can be obtained by specializing the invented symbols t_1 , t_2 , ... to particular numbers.

+It Works The general solution expression satisfies the sys-

+tem of equations for all possible values of the

+symbols t_1 , t_2 ,